que-son-y-como-usar-controlers-aspnet

 1. Receive requests: Capture incoming requests, such as GET, POST, PUT, DELETE, etc.

-2. Process business logic: Execute the necessary logic to handle the request (such as querying a database or performing calculations).
+2. Process business logic: Execute the necessary logic to handle the request (like querying a database or performing calculations).

 3. Return a response: Generate and return an HTTP response (an HTML view, data in JSON format)